data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 ## Next Session: 4: Bias in Data Science

 The next session in the series will focus on [Bias in Data Science](https://github.com/datasciencecampus/ethics_society_reading_group/tree/main/Sessions/Bias_in_Data_Science).
+Bias “[uncountable, countable] the fact that the results of research or an experiment are not accurate because a particular factor has not been considered when collecting the information”

 ---